pramsey/crunchyblog/cloud-raster/cloud-raster.md

 Rasters can be stored inside the database, or outside the database, on a local file system **or** anywhere it can be accessed by the underlying [GDAL](https://gdal.org) raster support library.
 The [storage options](https://gdal.org/en/stable/user/virtual_file_systems.html#network-based-file-systems) include S3, Azure, Google, Alibaba, and any HTTP server that supports [RANGE requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).

-As long as the rasters are in the [cloud optimized GeoTIFF](https://cogeo.org) (aka "COG") format, the network access to the data will be optimized and provide access performance limited mostly be the speed of connection between your database server and the cloud storage.
+As long as the rasters are in the [cloud optimized GeoTIFF](https://cogeo.org) (aka "COG") format, the network access to the data will be optimized and provide access performance limited mostly by the speed of connection between your database server and the cloud storage.

 ## TL;DR It Works